Trump Unloads on Reports He’s Being Investigated

 Trump had fired Flynn in February after news reports revealed that he had lied about conversations he had with Russian ambassador Sergey Kislyak, during which the two reportedly discussed the lifting of sanctions under the new administration.

-Comey did however testify that he believed Mueller would make a determination about whether the president obstructed justice, and indicated that he had turned over detailed contemporaneous memos about the conversations to the special counsel.
+Comey did however testify that he believed Mueller would make a determination about whether the president obstructed justice.

 Comey’s accounts of his conversations with Trump, which the president has vociferously denied, could serve as key evidence if Mueller moves forward with an obstruction case.